lsst-dm/dmtn-113/index.rst

 studies.

-PPDB implementation that was developed as part of the prototype and currently existing in `dax_ppdb` is specially instrumented to produce logging information ad DEBUG level which includes timing information for individual PPDB operations. ``ap_proto`` adds more timing information to its own logging output.
+PPDB implementation that was developed as part of the prototype and currently existing in ``dax_ppdb`` is specially instrumented to produce logging records which include timing information for individual PPDB operations.
+``ap_proto`` adds more timing information to the logging output.
 Separate script is used to analyze log files produced by prototype and generate summary CSV file with per-visit timing information which is later analyzed in Jupyter.

-To simulate concurrency aspect of AP pipeline ``ap_proto`` splits circlular FOV region into a number of square tiles (e.g. 15 by 15) and is processed concurrently with other tiles.
-Tho different approaches were used for tile
+To simulate concurrency aspect of AP pipeline ``ap_proto`` splits circular FOV region into a number of square tiles (e.g. 15 by 15) and processed these tiles concurrently.
+Two different approaches were used for tile
 processing:

 - fork mode: after DIA mock stage script forks itself into the number of